 - You would like to provide information to users only after they have made a purchase on your site (e.g. downloadable info products)

-- You would like to start a private membership site where members must register first before they can view or access your content
+- You want to start a private membership site where members must register first before they can view or access your content

-- You want to offer discount coupons or “how to” information that can only be unlocked or revealed to users with a special password, or after performing a specific action (e.g. sharing your post with others on social networks)
+- You would like to offer discount coupons or “how to” information that can only be unlocked or revealed to users with a special password, or after performing a specific action (e.g. sharing your post with others on social networks)